-Telemedicine is defined as the use of information and communication technologies for medical diagnostic, monitoring, and therapeutic purposes, when participants are separated by distance, time, or both, with the ultimate goal of improving the health of individuals and communities (Hersh 2006).
-Although telemedicine and telehealth have been conceptualised separately, with the latter being a broader term that also encapsulates non-clinical activities such as professional education, they are often used synonymously (Hersh 2006; WHO 2016).
-Mobile health (mHealth) has been more recently defined and refers to the use of mobile telecommunication technologies for delivering healthcare (Steinhubi 2013).
-The exchange of information can occur synchronously (when interactions happen in real time) or asynchronously (when there is a lag between the clinical information being transmitted and the response) (WHO 2016), and through different channels, including videoconferencing, mobile applications, and secure messaging (Kruse 2017).
-The most common examples of telemedicine services are store and forward services, where medical data are transmitted to a healthcare provider for offline assessment; remote monitoring services, where a person is monitored at a distance by a healthcare provider through the use of technologies; and interactive services, where there is real-time interaction between a person and their healthcare provider (WHO 2012; WHO (in press)).
+Telemedicine is defined as the use of information and communication technologies for medical diagnostic, monitoring and therapeutic purposes, when participants are separated by distance and/or time, with the ultimate goal of improving the health of individuals and communities (Hersh 2006).
+Although telemedicine and telehealth have been conceptualised separately, with the latter being a broader term that also encapsulates non-clinical activities such as professional education, the terms are often used synonymously (Hersh 2006; WHO 2016).
+The definition for mobile health (mHealth) has emerged more recently and refers to the use of mobile telecommunication technologies for delivering health-care (Steinhubi 2013).

+The exchange of information can happen synchronously (when interactions happen in real time) or asynchronously (when there is a lag between the clinical information being transmitted and the response) and through different channels, including videoconferencing, mobile applications, and secure messaging (Kruse 2017; WHO 2016).
+The most common examples of telemedicine services are store and forward services, where medical data is transmitted to a healthcare provider for offline assessment; remote monitoring services, where a healthcare provider uses technologies to monitor a person at a distance; and interactive services, where there is real-time interaction between a person and their healthcare provider (WHO 2012; WHO in press).

-A global survey on eHealth was recently conducted by the World Health Organization (WHO) (WHO 2016), in which the terms telehealth and telemedicine were used interchangeably.
-Results showed that 57% of 122 surveyed countries had telehealth as part of the national eHealth policy or strategy (70 countries), and 22% (27 countries) had a dedicated national telehealth policy or strategy (WHO 2016).
-According to the surveyed countries, the most common areas where telehealth was used were teleradiology, telepathology, remote patient monitoring and teledermatology, all of which were in use in more than half of the surveyed countries (WHO 2016).
+The World Health Organization (WHO) conducted a global survey on eHealth (WHO 2016), in which the terms telehealth and telemedicine were used interchangeably.
+Results showed that 57% of the 122 surveyed countries used telehealth as part of the national eHealth policy or strategy, and 22% had a dedicated national telehealth policy or strategy (WHO 2016).
+The most common areas were teleradiology, telepathology, remote patient monitoring and teledermatology, all of which were in use in more than half of the surveyed countries (WHO 2016).
 Of those, teleradiology programmes were most established, whereas the other programme types were mainly informal or at the pilot stage.

-In a bid to maximise the coverage of healthcare services, decrease the costs associated with providing healthcare, and optimise the shortage of healthcare professionals, governments and healthcare agencies all over the world have been funding telehealth programmes, in high-, middle- and low-income countries.
-Some examples include: the technology enabled care services programme in England (NHS Commissioning Assembly 2015); the Scottish Centre for Telehealth and Telecare (SCTT 2017); telehealth pilot programmes in Australia (Australian Government Department of Health 2017); telehealth services provided within the Medicare programme in the USA (MedPAC 2016); the Asia eHealth information network (AeHIN 20017); and the KwaZulu-Natal experience in South Africa (Mars 2012).
+In a bid to maximise the coverage of healthcare services, decrease the costs associated with providing healthcare and optimise the shortage of healthcare professionals, governments and healthcare agencies all over the world have been funding telehealth programmes in countries of all income brackets.
+Some examples include the Technology Enabled Care Services programme in England (NHS Commissioning Assembly 2015), the Scottish Centre for Telehealth and Telecare (SCTT 2017), the Telehealth pilot programmes in Australia (Australian Govt Dept of Health), the telehealth services provided within the Medicare programme in the USA (MedPAC 2016), the Asia eHealth Information Network (AeHIN 20017), and the KwaZulu-Natal Experience in South Africa (Mars 2012).